Eligibility & Selection – U.S. Fellows

 - Be able to express a demonstrated interest in international science & engineering research, particularly with Japan;

-- Be able to express a demonstrated interested in future graduate study in a science & engineering field.
+- Be able to express a demonstrated interested in future graduate study in a science or engineering field.

 Selection Criteria – U.S. Fellows

-When reviewing applicants the Nakatani RIES program seeks students who:
+When reviewing applicants the Nakatani RIES program seeks to select students who:

 - Have a strong and well-defined interest in international research;